Hotel Chelsea

 The Hotel

-Hotel Chelsea at 222 West 23rd Street is the most mythologised hotel in American cultural history — the 1884 landmark where Dylan Thomas died, where Arthur Miller, Tennessee Williams, and Jack Kerouac wrote, where Jimi Hendrix, Janis Joplin, and Bob Dylan lived, and where Patti Smith and Robert Mapplethorpe's friendship was formed and documented in the memoir that has made the building's cultural weight explicit to a generation that arrived after its legendary period.
-The 75 rooms were restored to full operation by BD Hotels following a decade of renovation that removed the residential occupants while preserving the original art collection and architectural fabric.
+Hotel Chelsea at 222 West 23rd Street is the most mythologised hotel in American cultural history, the 1884 landmark where Dylan Thomas fell into his final coma before dying at St. Vincent's, where Arthur Miller, Tennessee Williams, and Jack Kerouac wrote, where Jimi Hendrix, Janis Joplin, and Bob Dylan lived, and where Patti Smith and Robert Mapplethorpe's friendship was formed and documented in the memoir that has made the building's cultural weight explicit to a generation that arrived after its legendary period.
+The 155 rooms, 125 guest rooms and 30 suites, were restored to full operation by BD Hotels after a renovation that ran more than a decade through disputes with the building's long-term residents, some of whom still live here, while the original art collection and architectural fabric were preserved.

-The rooms are individually configured — the 1884 building's residential origins mean the floor plans vary with the building's Victorian structure — and furnished with original artworks from the collection that accumulated during the hotel's decades as an artist residence.
+The rooms are individually configured, because the 1884 building's residential origins mean the floor plans follow the Victorian structure rather than a hotel grid, and they are furnished with original artworks from the collection that accumulated during the hotel's decades as an artist residence.
 No two rooms are alike.
-The restoration has been managed with the restraint that the building's designation as a National Historic Landmark demands: the cast-iron staircases, the plasterwork ceilings, the wrought-iron balconies, and the specific quality of light that the West 23rd Street position collects have been preserved rather than updated.
+The decade-long restoration was managed with the restraint a protected landmark demands: the cast-iron staircase, the plasterwork ceilings, the wrought-iron balconies, and the specific quality of light the West 23rd Street orientation collects were preserved rather than updated.
+The trade-off is real, though, and worth naming up front: heritage floor plans mean some rooms are snug and irregular, sound carries in an 1884 structure, and the building still houses long-term residents, so this is a landmark to inhabit, not a frictionless modern hotel.

 El Quijote, the Spanish restaurant that has occupied the Chelsea's ground floor since 1930, was restored alongside the hotel and operates with the sangria-and-seafood menu that neighbourhood residents and literary pilgrims have relied on through the building's various phases.
 The Cafe Chelsea handles the all-day function with the quality that the restored property requires.
 For guests who want the hotel's mythology as an active presence rather than a historical footnote, El Quijote's continued operation on its original terms provides the most direct connection.